Chenfei-Zhu/starter-hugo-academic/content/project/suspension/index.md

 slides: ""
 ---

-n this project, we proposed, designed, and manufactured a kind of special suspension structure whose height can be adjusted based on the road condition through an electromagnetic way.
+In this project, we proposed, designed, and manufactured a kind of special suspension structure whose height can be adjusted based on the road condition through an electromagnetic way.
 The main contributions of this project are as follows:

 • Proposed a new suspension structure, utilized SolidWorks to make a 3D model of that suspension consists of above 100 parts, improved models through structure optimization and finite element analysis.\
-• Designed a control system including a controller, motors, valves, etc., coded in C to achieve adjustable damping and adjustment of body height from 350mm to 650mm.\
+• Designed a control system including a controller, motors, valves, etc., coded in C to achieve adjustable damping and adjustment of body height.\
-• Applied for a patent for a suspension system with the function of adjusting the height of vehicle bodies and got authorized.